Skip to the main content.

 Fuel Storage Tank Maintenance: Fuel Tank Cleaning Best Practices Examined

-Government minimums can fall short
+regulatory minimums can fall short

 Private groups may have a better pulse on the real world than the government when recommending higher standards.
 D975 says you can get away with 40 cetane in the diesel fuel.
 But groups like the SAE and EMA (Engine Manufacturers Association), along with groups in Japan and Europe are pushing for a cetane rating of 50 as the minimum standard for cetane.
 They’ve seen in the real world that the market minimum isn’t good enough.

+Tanks do require a certain amount of maintenance.
 Regulations vary by state, but many times, they are only required to do tank “servicing” every 3-5 years.
 Mind you, that doesn’t count the actual repair of tanks if they have a structural issue.
 But the servicing and cleaning of fuel storage tanks isn’t an annual requirement.
-But remember the difference between doing the minimum vs. what the best practices recommend.
+But, remember, there's often a substantial difference between doing the minimum vs. what the best practices recommend.

 Those on the ground level think differently